-There’s a lot of buzz about gluten intolerance these days, and for good reason.
 Did you know that an estimated three million people in the United States suffer from celiac disease, yet 95% of them are undiagnosed?
-This makes celiac disease the most common, AND one of the most under-diagnosed autoimmune diseases in the US.
-Did you also know that gluten intolerance majorly affects your fertility?
+This makes celiac disease (and gluten intolerance) the most common, AND one of the most under-diagnosed autoimmune diseases in the US.
+But did you also know that gluten intolerance affects your fertility?

-I had a client who came to me because she had been experiencing a variety of random rashes, eczema, and asthma since she was a child.
-She also had chronic stomach aches, chronic constipation, inability to lose weight, and the weirdest symptom of all was that her lips would swell at random times, and the skin around her mouth was constantly cracking and breaking.
+I had a client who came to me because she had been experiencing a variety of random symptoms like rashes, eczema, and asthma since she was a child.
+She also had chronic stomach aches, chronic constipation, inability to lose weight, and the weirdest symptom of all: her lips would swell at random times, and the skin around her mouth was constantly cracking and breaking.
 She couldn’t figure out what was going on, but she knew her health was suffering.

 Here are some of the most common symptoms of gluten intolerance, but remember that even if you don’t show ANY of these symptoms, you may still be sensitive to gluten (more on that later):

 In addition to all the amazing health benefits that can result from removing gluten from your diet if you DO have an intolerance, research shows that even if you don’t test positive for celiac disease, removing gluten from your diet can improve your fertility (and hormone) health.

 First of all, gluten is a well-researched fertility inhibitor, even for women without diagnosed celiac disease.
 Gluten intolerance has been linked to altered estrogen levels, amenorrhea, infertility, and diminished ovarian reserve.
 Studies also show that following a gluten-free diet improves a woman’s ability to carry a pregnancy full-term, so if you’ve experienced multiple miscarriages, you definitely want to remove gluten from your diet.